Troon-Technologies-LLC/Troon-NFT-Contract/docs/Technical_Document.md

 - Contract Initialized ->
   `pub event ContractInitialized()`
   This event is emitted when the `TroonAtomicStandard` will be initialized.
- - Create Admin Account with `transaction/setupAdminAccount`.
- - Owner then make this account Admin, and gives that account ability to create own Brand, Schema and Template with `transactions/addAdminAccount`
- - Create new Brand with `transactions/createBrand` using Admin Account.
- - Create new Schema with `transactions/createSchema` using Admin Account.
- - Create new Template with `transactions/createTemplate` using Admin Account.
- - Remove the Template with `transactions/removeTemplate` using Admin Account.
- - Create NFT Receiver with `transaction/setupAccount` .
- - Create Mint of Templates and transfer to Address(having Setup Account enabled) with `transaction/mintNFT` You can also see the scripts in `transactions/scripts` to see how information can be read from the NFTContract.

 - Event for Withdraw NFT ->
   `pub event Withdraw(id: UInt64, from: Address?)`